rmscode/binary-garden/docs/software/microsoft-office/outlook/outlook.md

 5. Type a date range into the box and click **Add to List**.
     - **Example**: `01/01/2024 and 12/31/2024` (Yes, you are actually typing the word "and" in between the two dates.)
 6. Click **OK** > **Next**.
-7. Choose where to save the .pst file, anter a file name, and click **OK**.
+7. Choose where to save the .pst file, enter a file name, and click **OK**.
 8. Click **Finish**.

 ## Remove Saved Credentials